manuel12/fluent-css/README.md

 Inspired by the styles of the [Duolingo](https://www.duolingo.com/learn) and [Font Awesome](https://fontawesome.com/) websites, I wanted to create a library that would immediately improve the look of a website when imported but also provide the user with utility classes to alter the styles of the different elements in use.

+_Disclainer: I don't any rigths to Duolingo or Font Awesome.
+Duolingo images or icons used are not monetized in any way._

 ### How the library was built:

 FluentCSS was built using plain CSS and Font Awesome icons.